 Your doctor will put the ICD under the skin in your chest during minor surgery.
 You will likely have medicine to make you feel relaxed and sleepy during the surgery.

 Your doctor makes a small cut (incision) in your upper chest.
 He or she puts one or two leads (wires) through the cut.
 Most of the time, the leads go into a large blood vessel in the upper chest.
 Then your doctor guides the leads through the blood vessel into your heart.
-Your doctor connects the leads to the ICD and programs it.
-The ICD is placed in your chest.
+Your doctor connects the leads to the ICD and places it in your chest.
 Then the incision is closed.
 Your doctor also programs the ICD.